acchang/travel-food-app/README.md

 * I would like to make location changeable and clickable at each entry so that you can group by all locations, not just your own.

-* There are minor issues with the form, if anything goes unfilled.
-There are errors if the photo field is null or you try to upload a gif.

-There is a default for the date, but it's based on if the value from the form is undefined, and the form puts out null when nothing is added.
-This is a problem because I format the date with `.toDateString()` but that doesn't work on `null`.

 * There is a likes feature, but it's hidden because the likes are not attached to user_id and just increment regardless of user.
 After likes are tied to users, I could use the data to make a favorites list.

 * Comments are also in (and hidden).
 I also would like to tie them to user identity.